Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 </details> <br \>

-It takes about an hour to run the optimization for a model and can cost upto $10 (can be the range of 60k output and about the same input tokens)in OpenAI API costs.
+It takes about an hour to run the optimization for a model on 180 seed sampled and can cost up to $10 (number of tokens can be in the range of 180k output and about the same number of input tokens) in OpenAI API costs.

 ### Training Alignment Instructions